One in four hospital beds occupied by 'stranded' patients stuck for weeks

 “My right knee just seized up totally,” he explained, “but both my knees are the same - there’s no joint it’s just bone on bone.”

 He has had steroid injections and a scraping operation but needs two new knees.
-However the progress of his treatment at the James Paget hospital in Great Yarmouth has been repeatedly delayed.
+However the progress of his treatment at the James Paget Hospital has been repeatedly delayed.

 “I had an operation scheduled in July, but they phoned up the night before to put me off because there were no beds.